mattmaynes2/aria/reports/final/3-Technical/2-Details/12-LearningEvaluation.md

 From the table, we can see that version 2 was clearly the worst performing strategy as it was only able to learn four of nine behaviours.
-Of the four it learned, it only learned one without learning any additional incorrect behaviours.Version 3 is an improvement on version 2 as it was able to learn all nine behaviours, however, it was only able to learn two of these behaviours without learning any additional incorrect behaviours.Version 4 is clearly the best strategy as it was able to learn all of the behaviours and it learned five out of the nine without any incorrect behaviours.
+Of the four it learned, it only learned one without learning any additional incorrect behaviours.
+Version 3 is an improvement on version 2 as it was able to learn all nine behaviours, however, it was only able to learn two of these behaviours without learning any additional incorrect behaviours.
+Version 4 is clearly the best strategy as it was able to learn all of the behaviours and it learned five out of the nine without any incorrect behaviours.

 An additional observation that can be made about the difference between version 3 and version 4